 Jan from Pomuk, Jan Nepomucký, Johánek.
 These are all names that are associated with one of the few Czech Roman Catholic saints.
 He was born in 1340 (or later) in western Bohemia and died on 20 March 1393 in Prague.
 He worked for the Archbishop of Prague and today is considered one of the Czech provincial patrons.
-And this year, it is exactly 300 years since he became recognised as a saint.
+It is more than 300 years since he became recognised as a saint.
 But who was he?
 And where can his legacy be seen?

 The birthplace and youth of Jan NepomuckýJan was born sometime around 1340 in Pomuk, a town in western Bohemia not far from Pilsen.
 According to tradition, he was born in the place where the Baroque Church of St Jan Nepomucký stands today.
 At that time, a small house where Jan was born stood.
 His father was the local mayor, or administrator.
 Jan studied in a nearby monastery, then continued his education at the newly founded Prague University, now called Charles University, and at the University of Padua.